goetzrieger/ansible-labs-summit2020/ansible-tower-advanced/3.5-tower-cluster-jobs/README.md

 group executed.
 Clicking **TOTAL JOBS** for an instance leads to a detailed job list.

-## But I just want to know on which Instance my Job Run\!
+## But I just want to know on which Instance my Job Run!

 But it would still be nice to see where a job run (not the other way round) and to get an idea how jobs are distributed to the available